I absolutely loved the course - had a great time and it exceeded my expectations! [Leaders course 2012]

 - You can speak French, German, Italian or Spanish (this would be an added bonus but it's not essential).

-- You are available as a Leader for a minimum of three consecutive weeks each winter season, including three weeks during the season you take the Leaders Course.
+- You are available as a Leader for a minimum of two consecutive weeks each winter season

 - If this sounds like you, then you've come to the right place!